We receive a lot of questions about VBA2C, like this email from a follower:

 - Stay mobile.
 Walk, change position and posture when in active labor.

 - In early labor and if labor stalls, rest or sleep.

-- Avoid an epidural if possible.
+- Avoid or delay getting an epidural for VBAC if possible.

 5. The risk for rupture is still incredibly low, maybe even the same as VBAC.

 The limit of most VBA2+C research is that almost no studies have controls for Pitocin or other pharmaceutical interventions, and this may be a significant factor.

 Although there is still some debate, uterine rupture rates may be somewhat higher in VBA2C when Pitocin or multiple induction agents are used.
 Nearly all VBA2C studies analyzed stated Pitocin or other drugs to stimulate labor were used with 50% or more of participants.

 So, it is impossible to know for sure the true rate of rupture in VBA2C.

 Although hard data is lacking, it seems likely that the average VBA2C rupture rate of 1.4% found in the ACOG bulletin could be reduced by inducing less, inducing only when the cervix is ripe, when induction is truly necessary, and using drugs and interventions a lot less (and much more judiciously when they are used).